 Integrating Enonic with your design system

-Learn how you can couple a design system with Enonic, including technology prerequisites, build system, integration points, and more.
+Learn to fuse a design system with Enonic, including technology prerequisites, build system, and integration points.

-A proficiency in Enonic is of course also necessary, and Enonic accordingly offers comprehensive documentation, training, and certification to help you get started.
-Depending on your particular design system, you might also need knowledge about front-end technologies like React, Angular, or Vue.
+Depending on your particular design system, you might also need knowledge about front-end technologies like Next.js, Nuxt, SvelteKit, React, Angular, or Vue.

 Other popular build tools often used in Enonic include:

-- Webpack: Fetches other libraries, gathers and minimises code for web deployment
+- Webpack: Fetches other libraries, gathers and minimizes code for web deployment

 - Less/Sass: Simplifies CSS development

 The page templates are powered by a page controller in Enonic, which itself is a template and logic for the shell of your website.
-In the page controller you also develop your menus.
+In the page controller you also build your menus.